VikasViki/django-dev-to-deployment/README.md

 * For each app created, a separate urls.py file have to be created for navigating in the app.
 * Path of every urls.py file in an app should be added to the urls.py of the project.

+### Templates

+* Path to the templates directory need to be specified in **TEMPLATES** list in settings.py of the project.
+* Above points helps in accessing the templates anywhere inside the app